 Let’s be honest, sometimes fitness marketing can seem pretty repetitive.
 It can be frustrating trying to think of new ways to market your fitness business when it seems like you’re doing the same thing over, and over, and over again – trust me I’ve been there.
 I’ve been in this business for years, and even I sometimes feel like I’m in a rut and can’t think of anything new.

 - Once a week, run a free session of boot camp in your community– preferably a weekend.
 This is a great way of finding new leads.
 It also offers people the opportunity to try out what you have to offer, and you the opportunity to turn the people that love you and your services into paying customers.
+Plus when you do something like free workouts for folks in your community, over time word gets out and people start flocking to your fitness business.

 - Call former clients and give them short term, low cost, low barrier offers to come back and try your boot camp.
 Make them an offer they can’t refuse!